 Avoidant personality disorder refers to a pattern of extreme shyness, constant feelings of inadequacy and extreme sensitivity to criticism.

 A person with this disorder typically avoids social situations unless they are certain they will be well-liked.
-Additionally, having this disorder makes one extremely sensitive to criticism or rejection, and they may think they’re not good enough or be socially awkward as a result.
+Additionally, this disorder makes one extremely sensitive to criticism or rejection, and they may think they’re not good enough or be socially awkward.

 Some notable traits and behaviors of avoidant personality disorder are the following: